 Jeff, the hitchhiker I introduced in the previous post, has figured this out.
 As a result he experiences the abundant provision of our God daily.
 This has strengthened his faith and led to much joy and peace in the process.
 So many believers never find such joy and peace because the never let go of the striving.

 Four days before picking up Jeff on Highway 2, I picked up a wadded-up $20 bill on the sidewalk near my home.
 No one was in sight and I had no clue to whom it belonged.
 I asked my God what I should do with it.
 He instructed me to keep separated from the rest of my cash, because He had a use for it in a few days.
-Driving into Red Lake Falls where I would drop Jeff off, God again spoke about the $20, letting me it was for Jeff.
+Driving into Red Lake Falls where I would drop Jeff off, God again spoke about the $20, letting me know it was for Jeff.
 I pulled it out of the wallet, still wadded up and crumpled, and told Jeff how I came to have it.
 As I handed it to Him, he said it would supply the food and supplies he needed for that day and then some.
 Our God makes good on His promises.

 My older brother, a writer and blogger, once told me that God is never late concerning His promises, and that He is never early, either.
 How true that is.
 The art of trusting our God is to wait patiently for His timing.
 His timing is rarely our timing.
 If we do not wait, we begin to strive like the people who do not know or follow our God.
 That is not our calling.
 It is not our birthright.
 It is not appropriate give ourselves over to striving as if our God does not supply for us.

 We do not have to be homeless or unemployed to accomplish this seeking and craving, but to hear Jeff tell it that might help many of us.
 We can voluntarily turn these matters over to our God every day.
 In doing so I have found Him to be completely reliable.
 Sometimes circumstances will be lean, or even difficult – we will go through what I call “thin times.”
 I have never known my God to not come through.
-Sometimes it is right down to the wire, He always comes through.
+Sometimes it is right down to the wire, yet He always comes through.

 We have been conditioned to question these thin times in our lives, to doubt our God’s supply.
 Yet it is precisely in these times that our God is supplying a greater focus on Himself, a stronger faith, an opportunity to draw nearer to Him and to fix our eyes upon Him.
 He gives us opportunities to love Him more than we love the world and the things of the world.